 In Pine Point’s preschool program children grow in a safe, nurturing environment that builds confidence and independence.
-The program facilitates individual learning with a particular emphasis on play.
-The curriculum cultivates critical thinking and a love of learning while instilling empathy, respect for self, respect for others and responsibility.
+Over a two or three year continuum, the program facilitates individual learning with a particular emphasis on play, while also cultivating critical thinking and a love of learning by instilling empathy, respect for self, respect for others and responsibility.

 The preschool faculty is the heart of the program – all have earned bachelors or masters degrees in early childhood education.
 Faculty engage in ongoing professional development in early childhood teaching strategies.
 Teachers foster a positive, personal relationship with each child as they acknowledge and respect their differences.
 We recognize that each child develops at a different rate and teachers work with each child to provide support and instruction to best meet individual needs.

 The academic curriculum includes weekly literacy, math and STEM activities.
 Center time and circle time are designed to be flexible, allowing students to approach tasks at their own developmental levels.
 Children work in small groups, participating in both teacher-directed and student-directed activities.

 We value the importance of play as children learn about the world around them and develop a strong sense of self.
 Activities and materials are designed to stimulate intellectual curiosity while building independence.
 Children develop early literacy skills by using both receptive and expressive language through play.
 By using a combination of direct instruction and play-based centers, children develop a love of books, print and phonemic awareness, letter recognition, and a rich vocabulary.
 Preschool students also explore a variety of manipulatives to encourage problem-solving, patterning, and number sense.
 Fine and gross motor skills develop as children utilize small and large muscles in their daily activities.
 Throughout the day, students are learning to work both individually and with peers.